vladmisonh/nss-python-projects/python-checkpoint-da14-vladmisonh/README.md

+# Disney+ Data Analysis – Python & Pandas Project

+This project explores the **Disney+ dataset** using Python and Pandas to perform data wrangling, descriptive statistics, and visualization tasks.
+The analysis focuses on understanding content distribution, ratings, durations, and release trends for movies and TV shows available on the platform.

+The project was completed as part of the **Nashville Software School (NSS) Data Analytics Bootcamp**, serving as a checkpoint exercise to practice core Python and Pandas skills.

+---

-## Pandas Checkpoint
+## Project Overview

-Read the data from disney_plus.csv into a pandas DataFrame.

-1. Create a new dataframe named "movies_df" consisting of only movies.

-2. Create a new dataframe named "movie_ratings" from movies_df that consists of the top 5 ratings by count.
-This dataframe should consist of only two columns, rating and count.

-3. Use the movie_ratings dataframe to create a bar chart showing count of the top 5 ratings.

-4. Using the movies_df, subset the data to create a new dataframe named "year_duration" that only consists of 2 columns, release_year and duration.
+Using the dataset `disney_plus.csv`, I answered key questions such as:

+1. What are the top 5 movie ratings by count?
+2. How do movie durations vary across years?
-5. Find min, max, and average duration of movies from the 1975-1984.
+3. What are the min, max, and average durations for movies from 1975–1984?

-6. Create a scatterplot using year_duration that looks at movie durations over the years.
-Do you notice any correlation from inspecting the scatterplot?

-7. Find the actual correlation value, is there any correlation?

-8. Use movie_df to find which year had the most G-rated releases.
-Can you do this in a single line of code?
+4. Which year had the most G-rated releases?

-9. Which year had the most movie releases?
-What percentage of movies that year had durations over 2 hours?
+5. Which year had the most total releases, and what share were over 2 hours?

-10. Create a new column in movies_df that catagorizes each movie as either short, average, or long.
-Short movies should be 30 mins or less, long movies should be over 2 hours.

-11. Make a pie chart of the above movie lengths.
+6. How can movies be categorized into **short**, **average**, and **long** durations?

-12. Which movie had the greatest gap from the year it was released to the year it was added?
-What is the average number of years between release to being added?
+7. Which movie had the largest gap between release and being added to Disney+?

-13. How many movies were added during the first year after the pandemic lockdown?
-(Assume the lockdown began on March 16, 2020)
+8. How many movies were added after the 2020 pandemic lockdown?

-14. How many movies have been added on your birthday?

-15. How many TV shows or Movies have the word 'dog' in the title regardless if it is capitalized?
+9. How many titles contain the word "dog" in their name?

+The analysis also includes **bar charts, scatterplots, and pie charts** created with Matplotlib/Seaborn.

+---

+## Tools & Technologies Used

+- **Python (Jupyter Notebook)** – For analysis and coding practice
+- **Pandas** – Data filtering, aggregation, transformation
+- **Matplotlib & Seaborn** – Data visualization
+- **CSV Dataset (`disney_plus.csv`)** – Disney+ catalog data

+---

+## Key Insights

+- Found the **top 5 ratings** by count and visualized them in a bar chart.
+- Calculated **durations statistics** (min, max, average) for 1975–1984 movies.
+- Identified years with the most **G-rated releases** and **overall releases**.
+- Categorized movies into **short, average, and long** and visualized with a pie chart.
+- Explored trends in release vs. added-to-platform gaps.
+- Checked for content added post-pandemic and by specific keywords in titles.

+---

+## Learning Outcomes

+This project reinforced skills in:

+- **Data cleaning and subsetting** with Pandas
+- **Aggregations and summary statistics**
+- **Data visualization** (bar charts, scatterplots, pie charts)
+- Applying **real-world business questions** to streaming service data
+- Structuring analysis into a clear, reproducible Jupyter Notebook

+---

+## Repository Contents

+- **Dataset (`disney_plus.csv`)** – Raw Disney+ data
+- **Notebook (`vmisonh_pythoncheckpoint.ipynb`)** – Python analysis and visualizations
+- **README_task.md** – Detailed checkpoint task description